eating-cpp/eating-cpp.github.io/_pages/about.md

 CV
 -----
-1.#Image stitching# helps you synthesize a large image 1.#Image registration# the "connect-the-dots" of images
+1.#Image stitching# helps you synthesize a large image.
+1.#Image registration# the "connect-the-dots" of images.

 Interests
 ======